-Finally, the recently approved Research Infrastructures Roadmap improves the national capacity to provide innovative services, knowledge, and tools to address societal challenges.
+Finally, the approved Research Infrastructures Roadmap is an additional contribute to improving the national capacity to provide innovative services, knowledge, and tools to address societal challenges.

-Altogether, in the last few years, Portugal invested around 65M€ in the above-mentioned initiatives, projects and entities of the health sector (funding for CACs and Associated Laboratories is expected to occur soon).
-These entities are now expected to become strong stakeholders in the Horizon Europe and to bring value to future consortia with their products, services and technologies.
+Altogether, in the last years, Portugal invested more than 155M€ in the above-mentioned initiatives, projects and entities of the health sector.
+Funding for CACs, in about 1.8M€, is expected to occur soon.
+These entities are now better positioned to become more competitive in Horizon Europe and other international calls and to generate value with their products, services and technologies.

 In parallel, priority-oriented funding of projects at national level could stimulate the participation in similar areas at European level.
 Valorisation of national applications that contribute to the five priorities identified in the "Agenda for Research and Innovation in Health, Clinical and Translational Research", catalysed by the participation in international consortia, would be a measure with high potential to leverage the national participation in highly competitive calls from Horizon Europe.
 Overall, the Portuguese strengths, weaknesses, opportunities, and threats related to health research and innovation, in the scope of Horizon Europe are identified in the SWOT analysis below.

-Positive Negative Internal Strengths - A strong and unified Portuguese National Health Service - Researchers and health professionals of recognized excellence - Engagement of CCDRs and municipalities in research efforts - Established clusters and associations supporting the development and commercialization of health-related products and services - The Portuguese Roadmap of Research Infrastructures (including several national nodes of the ESFRI Roadmap) - The new Agency for Clinical Research and Biomedical Innovation (AICIB) -Establishment of the Clinic Academic Centres Weaknesses - Week engagement between the ministry of science and the ministry of health in matters related to health research - Low uptake of health research results into policy making - Lack of institutional support for health professionals and other professionals to identify and pursue funding opportunities -Reduced participation in European / international networks - Low investment of the national research and clinical community in participating in large EU R&I consortia - Poor collaboration between researchers and health professionals - Weak multidisciplinary research environment External Opportunities - The goals of the Cluster Health and partnerships are in line with the needs of the Portuguese health sector - Possibility to use structural funds as the national commitment for cofund actions within the European Partnerships - Health became a strategic area for SMEs following COVID-19 Threats - Partnerships will take over a significant amount of the budget, leaving less money for WP calls - Some partnerships might end up working as 'closed-clubs', making it hard for PT entities to participate - Low presence of national institutions in large and high impact consortia - Slow implementation of transnational health data protection legislation - Funding of high budget projects implemented by small consortia (i.e. with small number of partners)
+Positive Negative Strengths A strong and unified Portuguese National Health Service Researchers and health professionals of recognized excellence Engagement of CCDRs and municipalities in research efforts Established clusters and associations supporting the development and commercialization of health- related products and services The Portuguese Roadmap of Research Infrastructures (including several national nodes of the ESFRI Roadmap) The new Agency for Clinical Research and Biomedical Innovation (AICIB) -Establishment of the Clinic Academic Centres Weaknesses Week engagement between the ministry of science and the ministry of health in health-related research topics.
+Low uptake of research results into health-policy making Lack of institutional support for professionals to identify and pursue funding opportunities Reduced participation in international networks Low investment of the national research and clinical community in participating in large EU R&I consortia Reduced collaboration between researchers and health professionals Weak multidisciplinary research environment Opportunities The goals of the Cluster Health and partnerships are in line with the needs of the Portuguese health sector Possibility to use structural funds as the national commitment for cofund actions within the European Partnerships Health became a strategic area for SMEs following COVID-19 Threats-Partnerships will take over a significant amount of the budget, leaving less money for WP calls-Some partnerships might end up working as 'closed-clubs', making it hard for PT entities to participate-Low presence of national institutions in large and high impact consortia-Slow implementation of transnational health data protection legislation-Funding of high budget projects implemented by small consortia (i.e. with small number of partners)